Advanced Topics in Network and System Security Research Seminar

 Master students will get assigned a topic that is based on recent publications in one of the top conferences in the field (e.g., IEEE S&P, ACM CCS, NDSS, USENIX Security, PETS) and have to prepare a paper on the state of the art on their topic.
 In this time, we will have presentations on ongoing research of our group members as well as streaming of presentations from top conferences in the field with the follow-up internal discussion.
 Depending on the format, it is also possible that in the second phase, students will be asked to write a conference style review for a few papers of the others.
 These reviews will be presented and publicly discussed.
 Next, based on the reviews, students will have the possibility to improve their paper and have to prepare a presentation on their topic.
 Before publicly presenting it to the class, they have to make a test presentation by their supervisor.
 Finally, there will be a presentation within the class.

-Please enroll for the course in Moodle.
+Please enroll for this course in Moodle.

 The duration of presentations is 45 minutes.